The Lisska Center for Intellectual Engagement

 Minds Wide Open Series

 This speaker series showcases a diversity of voices and perspectives on timely and important subjects through lively conversational programs featuring global and local thought leaders.
-The Lisska Center typically hosts three speakers per semester, and the zoom format allows for recording of events for future viewing by members of the Denison community.
-To access these recordings, as well as more information about these programs and topics, please log onto the Lisska Center’s MyDenison page.
+The Lisska Center hosts up to three events per semester.
+For past event recordings, as well as more information about these programs and topics, please log onto the Lisska Center’s MyDenison page.

 Research Tables